gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Thanks to [Stephan Windmüller](https://github.com/stovocor) for contributing the basis of this feature.

+## Fail the build on deprecation warnings

+The `warning-mode` command line option now has a [new `fail` value](userguide/command_line_interface.html#sec:command_line_warnings) that will behave like `all` and in addition fail the build if any deprecation warning was reported during the execution.

-## File case changes when copying files on case-insensitive file systems are now handled correctly
+## Changes to file name case on case-insensitive file systems are now handled correctly

 On case-insensitive file systems (e.g. NTFS and APFS), a file/folder rename where only the case is changed is now handled properly by Gradle's file copying operations.

-For example, renaming an input of a `Copy` task called `file.txt` to `FILE.txt` will now cause `FILE.txt` being created in the destination directory.
+For example, renaming an input of a `Copy` task called `file.txt` to `FILE.txt` will now cause `FILE.txt` to be created in the destination directory.

 The `Sync` task and `Project.copy()` and `sync()` operations now also handle case-renames as expected.

 ## Unavailable files are handled more gracefully

-Generally, broken symlinks, named pipes and unreadable files/directories (hereinafter referred to as unavailable files) found in inputs and outputs of tasks are handled gracefully from now on: as if they don't exist.
+Generally, broken symlinks, named pipes and unreadable files/directories (hereinafter referred to as unavailable files) found in inputs and outputs of tasks are handled gracefully from as if they don't exist.

-For example copying into a directory with a leftover named pipe or broken symbolic link won't break the build anymore.
+For example, copying into a directory with a leftover named pipe or broken symbolic link will no longer break the build.

-## Fail the build on deprecation warnings

-The `warning-mode` command line option now has a [new `fail` value](userguide/command_line_interface.html#sec:command_line_warnings) that will behave like `all` and in addition fail the build if any deprecation warning was reported during the execution.

 ## Rich console output on Linux aarch64 machines